 Drop/Add procedure and policy:

+Full Year Courses

-No grade recorded
+1st six weeks No grade recorded

-Withdraw Passing (WP)
+7th week to the end of 1st semester Withdraw Passing (WP)

 Withdraw Failing (WF)

+3rd nine weeks Withdraw Failing (WF)

+4th nine weeks Failure (F)

+Semester Courses

+1st six weeks No grade recorded

+7th week to end of 1st grading period Withdraw Passing (WP)

 Withdraw Failing (WF)

-Failure (F)

-No grade recorded

-Withdraw Passing (WP)

-Withdraw Failing (WF)

-Failure (F)
+After 1st grading period Failure (F)

-Withdraw Passing Withdraw Failing Withdraw Failing Failure No grade recorded Withdraw Passing Withdraw Failing

-^{}WP and WF do not become part of the grade point average, but will appear on the transcript.
+WP and WF do not become part of the grade point average, but will appear on the transcript.
 The assignment of grades for a student who transfers into a related course will be determined by the Director and the involved teachers.